19hours/sg-statutes/Acts/Companies Act.md

 ### Annual return by companies

-197\.—(1) Every company shall lodge a return with the Registrar —
+197\.—(1) Every company, other than a company mentioned in subsection (1A), must lodge a return with the Registrar after its annual general meeting —

+(a) in the case of a listed company, within 5 months after the end of its financial year; and

+(b) in any other case, within 7 months after the end of its financial year.

+[Act 15 of 2017 wef 31/08/2018]

-(a) in the case of a company having a share capital and keeping a branch register in any place outside Singapore, within 60 days after its annual general meeting; and
+(1A) A company having a share capital and keeping a branch register in any place outside Singapore must lodge a return with the Registrar after its annual general meeting —

+(a) in the case of a listed company, within 6 months after the end of its financial year; and

-(b) in any other case, within 30 days after its annual general meeting.
+(b) in any other case, within 8 months after the end of its financial year.

+[Act 15 of 2017 wef 31/08/2018]

+(1B) The Registrar may, if the Registrar thinks there are special reasons to do so, extend any period within which a company must lodge a return under subsection (1) or (1A) —

+(a) upon an application by the company; or

+(b) in respect of any prescribed class of companies.

+[Act 15 of 2017 wef 31/08/2018]

-(2) The return referred to in subsection (1) —
+(2) The return referred to in subsections (1) and (1A) —

 (a) shall be in such form;